ahmet2mir/periphery/docs/logging.md

 # Logging Configuration

-The periphery application supports flexible logging configuration through various drivers and formats.
+The herald application supports flexible logging configuration through various drivers and formats.
 All application logs, including GoBGP and BFD logs, are routed through the configured logger.

 ## Configuration Options